Setting Up HSA for Small Business Owners

 Many plans options are HSA-qualified

 While most HSAs are paired with high deductible group insurance, they are now available alongside popular insurance alternatives.
-For example, small business HRAs can reimburse individuals for the cost of their own HSA-qualified coverage.
+For example, small business HRAs can reimburse individuals for the cost of their own HSA-qualified health coverage.

 Even some health sharing plans can be compatible with HSAs, by combining them with low-cost MEC preventative care insurance.